Windows 10 Deployment Tools: Which Ones Do You Need?

 Successful execution of a Windows 10 deployment requires:

-• Accurate, up-to-date data on users, hardware, and software.
+• Accurate, up-to-date data on users, hardware and software

-• Automated workflows and a reduction in administration tasks.
+• Automated workflows and a reduction in administration tasks

 These Windows 10 deployment tools are designed more for engineers than for project managers.
 They automate portions of the technical aspects of Windows deployments, but leave project management to be done with spreadsheets and a lot of manual data entry, correlation, planning and reporting.

-For instance, while system management tools scan your network and report back what is connected, they aren’t usually able to figure out where connected devices are geographically located, who uses them or which business unit they belong to.
+For instance, while systems management tools scan your network and report back what is connected, they aren’t usually able to figure out where connected devices are geographically located, who uses them or which business unit they belong to.
 This information often has to be manually cross-referenced with data from a configuration management database – which may rely heavily on manual data entry.
 Then, the cross-referenced information is usually added to a spreadsheet.

-All this manual data entry, updating, and coordination doesn’t only make Windows 10 updates costly and time-consuming.
+All this manual data entry, updating and coordination doesn’t only make Windows 10 updates costly and time-consuming.
 It also makes them risky due to inaccurate and missing information or accidental human error.

 The ReadyWorks approach to Windows 10 deployment tools